 Southwest Companion Pass Season is now in full swing.
-If you don’t know what the Southwest Companion Pass is, it is essentially buy one get one free flights as long as there is a seat available.
+If you don’t know what the Southwest Companion Pass is, it is essentially buy-one-get-one-free flights as long as there is a seat available.
 We have used this ‘pass’ dozens of times since 2017 and it has saved thousands of dollars.
 If you want to see examples of how it works, read to the end of the article and we linked a bunch of trips/examples we have taken.

 Now we are going to teach you how to get the amazing Southwest Companion Pass.
-If you haven’t heard, Southwest just came out with NEW requirements to the Southwest Companion pass for 2020.
-Be sure to check them out!

 What is Southwest Companion Pass?

-The Southwest Companion pass, according to Southwest’s website is ‘the benefit that allows you to choose one person to fly with you, free of airline charges (does not include taxes and fees from $5.60 one way) every time you purchase or redeem points for a flight.”
+The Southwest Companion pass, according to Southwest’s website is “the benefit that allows you to choose one person to fly with you, free of airline charges (does not include taxes and fees from $5.60 one way) every time you purchase or redeem points for a flight.”

 Once you earn the Southwest Companion Pass, you can use it as many times as you want for the remainder of the current calendar year you are in, as well as the entire following calendar year.